 Compensation options: Granted and vested during the year

-9,000,000 options were granted to Directors or key management personnel as part of the remuneration during 2021 (2020:nil), that was approved by shareholders at the Company's AGM held on 31 May 2021.
+6,000,000 options were granted to Directors or key management personnel as part of the remuneration during 2022.
+The options issued to Directors were approved by shareholders at the Company's AGM held on 31 May 2022.